 Areas to avoid

-Conversely, avoid parking your bike in a dark alley, an isolated area, or a poorly frequented place.
-The lack of visibility clearly works in favor of thieves.
-Night parking in unsupervised locations is also discouraged, especially if you cannot bring your bike inside your home.
+On the other hand, avoid parking your electric bike in a dark alley, an isolated or poorly frequented area.
+The lack of visibility clearly favors thieves.
+Night parking in unsupervised places is also discouraged, especially if you cannot bring your bike inside your home.

-Secure your electric cargo bike like a pro
+Secure your cargo electric bike like a pro

 Faced with the increase in thefts, relying on just one lock is no longer enough.
-To properly protect your cargo bike, you need to combine several devices and adopt the right habits.
+To properly protect your cargo electric bike, you need to combine several devices and adopt the right habits.
 The goal: to make your two-wheeler as unattractive as possible to thieves.

 Common mistakes to avoid

-Modern solutions for stress-free parking
+Modern solutions for peaceful parking

 Good news: many initiatives are emerging to facilitate the parking of cargo bikes, especially in large cities.
 Whether through dedicated infrastructures, collaborative platforms, or connected services, you now have more options to park your bike with peace of mind.